 Hubspot lists different mission statements below:

-The "why" your company's mission and vision will represent the three main pillars of your strategic marketing plan.
-They will give you the basis you need to think about what your company wants to achieve and how it can achieve that.
+The “why” of your company’s mission and vision will represent the three main pillars of your strategic marketing plan.
+They will give you the basis to consider what your company wants and how it can accomplish that.

 3) Develop A Target Audience

-It doesn’t matter what your company’s business is about, and there are always certain consumer demands that can be easily deciphered.
+It doesn’t matter what your company’s business is about, and there are always specific consumer demands that can be easily deciphered.

+It has to be a meticulously designed profile that will, in turn, help you in deciding where to concentrate your funds and energy.
 This can be done by making a demographic target market profile.
-It’ll include important components like gender and income level.
-It has to be a meticulously designed profile that will, in turn, help you in deciding where to concentrate your funds and energy.
+It’ll include essential components like gender and income level.

-Also, it will clearly outline the probable demands that consumers of a certain area have.
-It might seem too minor a detail, but the purchase motivation and demands can sometimes differ drastically in two different areas.
+Also, it will clearly outline the probable demands consumers of a particular area have.
+It might seem too minor a detail, but the purchase motivation and needs can sometimes differ drastically in two different locations.

 Some segmentation of your audience segmentation can be done by demography, geography, behavior, or aptitude.

-- Demography: the name basically explains the term.
+- Demography: the name explains the term.
 Here you can choose your audience as the millennials or baby boomers.
-You have the possibility to segment by income or by stage of life, such as a recently married couple.
+You can segment by income or stage of life, such as a recently married couple.

-- Geography: Is United States your target?
-If you have a digital company and sell digital products, why not expand it to English-speaking countries?
-Defining your audience based on where they live or where they consume it's also a good option, but it can be too wide.
-You may think about starting small, such as focusing on a city or a neighborhood before targeting the whole world.
+- Geography: Is the United States your target?
+If you have a digital company that sells digital products, why not expand to English-speaking countries?
+Defining your audience based on where they live or consume is also a good option, but it can be too broad.
+You may think about starting small, focusing on a city or a neighborhood, before targeting the whole world.

-- Behavior: In this case, you may want to target those who are vegans or look for locally grown products.
+- Behavior: In this case, you may want to target vegans or look for locally-grown products.
 The way they behave when consuming a product or service is what limits their segment.

 - Aptitude: If they buy products because they want the product to represent themselves or their self-brand, such as a nice car or a fancy grill, they are buying because they have an aptitude toward this product.
-This is where the segment is the aptitude the person has concerning purchasing a product or service.
+This is where the segment is the person’s aptitude for purchasing a product or service.

-Hence, to properly gauge the efficacy of a full-fledged marketing campaign in a particular area, you must make a target market profile.
-It’ll also channelize your strategic marketing plan and help you concentrate where the chances of conversion are high.
+Hence, you must make a target market profile to properly gauge the efficacy of a full-fledged marketing campaign in a particular area.
+It’ll also channel your strategic marketing plan and help you concentrate where the chances of conversion are high.

 4) Define your Unique Selling Propositions

-When you build a strategic marketing plan for a client or your own company, you have to start with the basics no matter what type of business it is.
+When you build a strategic marketing plan for a client or your own company, you must start with the basics, no matter the business type.

 After remembering why your company existed in the first place, which will inspire your vision and mission, you should continue by determining what the company does and who it serves.
-When you nail this down in one or two sentences, you can guarantee a clear picture of their target audience.
+You can guarantee a clear picture of their target audience when you nail this down in one or two sentences.

 Developing your USP